sinai-dev/OSLDocs/API/SL_DropTable.md

 `GuaranteedDrops` (list of SL_ItemDrop)
 * A list of basic guaranteed drops on your table.
 * See `SL_ItemDrop` below.
+* While you can technically define an ItemDropChance here, the dice value would be ignored and it would be treated as a guaranteed drop.

 `RandomTables` (list of SL_RandomDropGenerator)
 * A list of random sub-tables which will each generate their own drops as well.